julelang/manual/src/common-concepts/variables.md

 In the example above, the `b` and `c` variables inherit the same value as the `a` variable, which means they are untyped constants with the value `90`.

 #### The `iota` Variable
 The `iota` variable is defined only for grouped variables.
 It is an untyped integer constant.
 For each variable in the grouped variable set, `iota` represents the index of that variable within the group, starting from zero.
-For `iota` to be defined, the first variable in the group must have a numeric type.

 For example:
 ```jule